luomus/laji-map/README.md

     (<any> layer).options = {...layer.options, icon: {...layer.options.icon, options: {...layer.options.icon.options, color: style.color}}};

     // This causes an infinite loop when hovering marker
-    // (hovering calls setLayerStyle, and here a a hovering event is triggered when we create an ew icon) layer.setIcon(this._createIcon(style));
+    // (hovering calls setLayerStyle, and here a a hovering event is triggered when we create a new icon) layer.setIcon(this._createIcon(style));

     ...